McKenzy Cresswell: 2024

-In the final race weekend in Barcelona, Cresswell needed only to finish 7^{th} in his individual race to win the Championship.
-Taking a conservative approach, he finished 4^{th}.
-The Championship was awarded to him individually as he has partnered with both Josh Rattican and Tom Lebbon during the series.

-On April 3^{rd} the organizers of GT4 European Series announced Cresswell would be contesting the championship with Elite alongside Josh Rattican following the performance in the Winter Series.

 FIA Formula 3 Championship

+Cresswell driving for PHM Racing by Charouz at the 2023 Spielberg Formula 3 round.

 Cresswell was drafted in to replace Piotr Wiśnicki at PHM Racing by Charouz during the 2023 FIA Formula 3 Championship, for the Austrian and Silverstone rounds.
 He achieved a best finish of 17th in his second race at Austria, which at that time lifted him ahead of teammates Wiśnicki and Roberto Faria in the standings.
 Cresswell returned to his main GB3 campaign and was replaced by Michael Shin for the final three rounds.